HIV/AIDS Clinical Trials

 The privacy of study volunteers is important to everyone involved in an HIV/AIDS clinical trial.
 The informed consent process includes an explanation of how a study volunteer’s personal information is protected.

-How can I find an HIV/AIDS trial in which to participate?
+How can I find an HIV/AIDS clinical trial looking for volunteer participants?

 To find an HIV/AIDS clinical trial looking for volunteers, use the AIDSinfo clinical trial search.
 For help with your search, call an AIDSinfo health information specialist at 1-800-448-0440 or email ContactUs@aidsinfo.nih.gov.